From celebrities to chronic ink enthusiasts, finger tattoos are a subtle & stylish way to express yourself.

 As with any tattoo, there are a few things that you must do to properly care for it.
 Your new ink looks great, but your tattoo is a fresh wound and must be treated with care.

-To protect your tattoo, be sure to properly care for the wound, avoid common sources of bacteria (swimming, sunlight, dirty jewelry, etc.), and monitor for any signs of an infection.
+To protect your skin, be sure to care for the wound, avoid common sources of bacteria (swimming, sunlight, dirty jewelry, etc.), and monitor for any signs of an infection.

 How to clean a finger tattoo